clustervision/trinityX/doc/configuration.rst

 project_id              string        000000             Project ID or string that'll show up in the default shell prompt on the controllers.
                                                          A pure esthetical configuration option that gives to shell prompts of the format `000000 hh:mm:ss [root@hostname ~]#`

-ha                      boolean       true               This options allows to choose whether to do a highly available setup on two controllers or a single controller setup.
+ha                      boolean       true               This option allows to choose whether to do a highly available setup on two controllers or a single controller setup.
                                                          Set to 'False' to disable HA.

 trix_domain             hostname      'cluster'          A domain name to be assigned to the controller(s) and nodes on the internal network.